-Figure 3: Probability plots between the observed and estimated short-duration ERs at station S13-Hamilton RBG CS.
-Yellow circle markers show the empiral probability plots while red cross markers and dash lines show the atsite frequency analysis plots.
-The gray lines and boxplots show the derived distributions of short-duration ERs
+Figure 3.
+Probability plots between the observed and estimated short-duration ERs at station S13-Hamilton RBG CS.
+Yellow circle markers show the empiral probability plots while red cross markers and dash lines show the at-site frequency analysis plots.
+The gray lines and boxplots show the derived distributions of short-duration ERs based on the proposed STSD approach.

-Figure 4: Q-Q plots of the estimated ERs based on the proposed STSD procedure (X{STSD}, mm) and the at-site frequency analysis (X{at-site}, mm) using the GEV distribution for different rainfall durations (from D= 30 to 1440 minutes) and for different return periods (T=2 to 100 years) for the 1961-1990 calibration period.
+Figure 4.
+Q-Q plots of the estimated ERs based on the proposed STSD procedure ( $X{STSD}$ , mm) and the at-site frequency analysis ( $X{at-site}$ , mm) using the GEV distribution for different rainfall durations (from D= 30 to 1440 minutes) and for different return periods (T=2 to 100 years) for the 1961-1990 calibration period.

-5 Conclusions
+4 Conclusions